wultra/powerauth-server/docs/Using-HashiCorp-Vault.md

 ## About HashiCorp Vault

 [HashiCorp Vault](https://www.hashicorp.com/products/vault/) (or just Vault, for short) is just like [HSM](https://en.wikipedia.org/wiki/Hardware_security_module), but in software.
 It is a convenient mechanism to store secret keys, passwords, or perform cryptographic operations in an isolated secure environment.
-It provides a convenient API-based interface (RESFtul API) and extremely easy integration with Spring Boot apps via [Spring Cloud Vault](https://cloud.spring.io/spring-cloud-vault).
+It provides a convenient API-based interface (RESTful API) and extremely easy integration with Spring Boot apps via [Spring Cloud Vault](https://cloud.spring.io/spring-cloud-vault).
 Finally, the enterprise version of Vault supports integration with HSM for even better key protection.

 ## Installation and Setup